gophercoders/website/content/teachernotes/KS2/lower/further-words.md

 The logical thinking is further reinforced by challenging the pupils to update the program given only the output.

-### Objective
-The objective is to reinforce the classes knowledge of strings and how they are printed in Go.
-This is achieved by correcting a program that will not run.
-This is used to introduce the concept of a syntax errors.
-Syntax errors are a prelude to debugging.

-The example program will again require the class to use the text editor (either Atom or LiteIDE) to create and save the source code file and the terminal/command line to run their program.

 ### Learning outcome
 The class should be able to: